pingcap/docs-cn/tools/tikv-control.md

 middle_key_by_approximate_size:
 ```

 The properties can be used to check whether the Region is healthy or not.
 If not, you can use them to fix the Region.
-For example, spliting the Region manually by `middle_key_approximate_size`.
+For example, splitting the Region manually by `middle_key_approximate_size`.

 ### Compact data of each TiKV manually